SichangHe/igem-2022-dku-backup/src/model.md

 <img src="https://static.igem.wiki/teams/4161/wiki/fig-model-part2-growth-of-shigella.png"/>

 **Figure 2** | Upper limit and lower limit for Shigella's natural growth in jejunal.
-The x axis indicates the time with unit of hour; the y axis indicates the log count of number of Shigella.
+The x-axis indicates the time with unit of hour; the y-axis indicates the log count of number of Shigella.

 The survival rate of Yeast cells in jejunal varies with time (**Figure 3**) [^pH].